 Commit to Patients & Families First

-By 2020, MUSC patients and families will receive the the best and most compassionate care anywhere.
+MUSC patients and families receive the best and most compassionate care anywhere.

 We will redesign how health care is delivered to provide Patient and Family Centered Care.
 We will further our commitment to high quality, safe, evidence-based care.
 We will ensure that our teaching, clinical management, and research leads to team oriented, seamless, and effective care.
 We are partners with our patients and families, honoring and respecting their roles as caregivers and care-receivers.